zhengnow/zhengnow/README.md

 - 👋 Hi, I’m Junting @zhengnow.
 - 👀 I’m interested in diagnostic tests and machine learning.
-- 🌱 I’m currently learning optimizations.
-- 💞️ I’m looking to collaborate on statistics and cancer research.
+- 💞️ I’m looking to collaborate on statistics and oncologic research.

 <!---
 zhengnow/zhengnow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.